cspwcspw/ESP32_Footswitches/README.md

 }

 ```
-So this step is successful.
+Yay, this works!
 I've managed to turn my guitar
 amplifier into a blinking LED.

 ## Latching or instantaneous functions?